-UNCTAD technical cooperation activities are financed from: bilateral funding (including individual governments, UN system and other international organizations, the European Commission and private and public sectors donors); the United Nations Development Programme (UNDP); ) the United Nations programme budget; and One United Nations Pilot Funds and other Multi donor Trust Funds (MDTFs).
+UNCTAD technical cooperation activities are financed from: bilateral funding — including individual governments, UN system and other international organizations, the European Commission and private and public sectors donors — the United Nations Development Programme (UNDP); the United Nations programme budget; and Delivering as one funding mechanisms and other Multi donor Trust Funds (MDTFs).

-In 2013 the overall contributions provided on a voluntary basis by individual governments, multilateral donors, non-governmental organizations, the enterprise sector and foundations (see chart 1) amounted to just over $31.2, a slight decrease of 5 per cent compared with the previous year.
+In 2015 the overall contributions provided on a voluntary basis by individual governments, multilateral donors, non-governmental organizations, the enterprise sector and foundations amounted to $34.7 million, 12 per cent less than in 2014.

 More than 100 bilateral donors and a number of multilateral and other organizations contribute to UNCTAD.